FRUITS AND VEGETABLES

 American Heart Association Nutrition Committee: Lichtenstein AH, Appel LJ, Brands M, Camethon M, Daniels S, et al. Diet and lifestyle recommendations revision 2006: a scientific statement from the American Heart Association Nutrition Committee.
 Circulation.
 2006;114:82-96.

-.
+Heimburger DC.
 Nutrition's interface with health and disease.
 In: Goldman L, Ausiello D, eds.
-Cecil Medicine.
-24th ed .Philadelphia,Pa: Saunders Elsevier; 2011:chap 220.
+Goldman's Cecil Medicine.
+24th ed.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 220.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.